luciaquirke/algorithms-part-1/README.md

 Implements a 2d-tree to support efficient range search (finding all the coordinates contained in a given area) and nearest neighbour search.
 Includes a brute force implementation using a red-black BST.

+For range searches that a sweep line algorithm can't handle.